Evgeni Irshai

-Evgeni Irshai (Slovak transcription Jevgenij Iršai) (b.
-15 January 1951 in Leningrad, now St. Petersburg) is a Slovak composer.
+Evgeni Irshai (Slovak transcription Jevgenij Iršai; born 15 January 1951) is a Slovak composer.

+Biography

-From 1969 to 1975 he studied at the Conservatoire in Leningrad.
-In 1991 he moved to Slovakia and began to work with the theatre and Conservatoire at Banska Bystrica.
+Irshai was born on 15 January 1951 in Leningrad.
+From 1969 to 1975, he studied at the Conservatory in Leningrad.
+In 1991, he moved to Slovakia and began to work with the theatre and Conservatoire at Banská Bystrica.
 Since 2001 he has been a teacher at the Academy of Performing Arts in Bratislava, where he was appointed Professor in 2010.

 Irshai's compositions include chamber and orchestral music, including a number of concertante works. amongst the latter are Ma'ariv for cello and string orchestra (2013), a meditation on a Jewish prayer.